Lessons from Generalization Error Analysis of Federated Learning: You May Communicate Less Often!: Generalization bounds for Federated Learning algorithms

-\end{theorem} This result, the proof of which is deferred to Appendix~\ref{pr:generalLossyPB}, has novel aspects.
-First, instead of considering the \emph{quantization} of the final aggregated model $W^{(R)}$, here for every $k \in [K]$ and round $r \in [R]$ we quantize the local model $W_k^{(r)}$ separately while keeping the other devices' local models at that round, i.e., the vector $W_{[K]\setminus k}^{(r)}$, fixed.
+where the summation is over $k\in[K]$ and $r\in[R]$ and expectation is with respect to $\overbar{W}^{(r-1)}\sim P_{\overbar{W}^{(r-1)}|S_{[K]}^{[r-1]}}$. \end{theorem} A trivial extension of the lossy PAC-Bayes bounds for centralized algorithms could be done by considering the \emph{quantization} of the final aggregated model $W^{(R)}$.
+Here, instead, for every $k \in [K]$ and round $r \in [R]$, we quantize the local model $W_k^{(r)}$ separately while keeping the other devices' local models at that round \ie the vector $W_{[K]\setminus k}^{(r)}$, fixed.
 This allows us to study the amount of the ``propagated'' distortion till round $R$.
-Note that by quantizing $W_k^{(r)}$ for a distortion constraint on the generalization error that is at most $\nu$, the immediate aggregated model $\overbar{W}_k^{(r)}$ is guaranteed to have a generalization error which is within a distortion level of at most $\nu/K$ from the true value.
+Note that by quantizing $W_k^{(r)}$ for a distortion constraint on the generalization error that is at most $\nu$, the immediate aggregated model $\overbar{W}_k^{(r)}$ is guaranteed to have a generalization error within a distortion level of at most $\nu/K$ from the true value.
 Also, interestingly, the distortion criterion \eqref{eq:distortion} allows to ``allocate'' suitably the targeted total distortion $KR\epsilon/2$ into smaller constituent levels among all clients and across all rounds.

+\textbf{Proof outline:} Theorem~\ref{th:generalLossyPB} is proved in Appendix~\ref{pr:generalLossyPB} by breaking down the FL algorithm into $KR$ ``centralized''-like algorithms, using the following high-level steps: